fazleh2010/sparql-http/README.md

 </report>
 ```

-The download status of url of the `links.txt` file is transformed into a separate element.
+The download status of each url of the `links.txt` file is transformed into a separate element.

 ## pom.xml
 A simple artifact is used.